-Through the new user registration process by clicking the “Register for a new account” link on the logon page.
+Through the new user registration process by clicking the Register for a new account link on the logon page.

 Once the administrator is on the User Profile page, the process can be completed as described in the following sections.

 Note: It is highly recommended that users go through the new user registration process described next rather than have administrator manually create them to reduce the need for administrators to handle user credentials.